 This brief history is an overview.
 For those with an interest in more detail, there are some references provided at the end.
 Note that the period up to 1798 is extensively covered in many public sources.
 For convenience, the name “Sovereign Order” is used throughout although there were several name changes over time.

 The video to the right is a 34 minute history that was developed as a gift at the Sovereign Council meeting in 2000.
 The quality of the history is quite good but the technology is not to today’s standards.
 Subsequent research would result in some of the dates and events being seen differently today but the overall story remains as portrayed.
 It provides good information for those with an in-depth interest in the history of the Sovereign Order but is not needed by those less involved.

-Since shortly after 1050, the Sovereign Order of St. John of Jerusalem (Sovereign Order) has focused on aiding the sick and the poor and developing methods to improve survival rates and patient care.
+Since circa 1048, the Sovereign Order of St. John of Jerusalem (Sovereign Order) has focused on aiding the sick and the poor and developing methods to improve survival rates and patient care.
 A convent was built in Jerusalem which became the Benedictine monastery of St. John the Baptist.
 It was on the adjacent site that the first hospice was built.